 Use the formamide-based on the content of the GC into the DNA.
 It increases primer binding efficiency.

 Once the DNA template denatured, no hydrogen bonds are present between bases.
-In that case, especially, in long DNA template, the DNA becomes bound with each other and forms the secondary structure or hairpin structure.
+In that case, especially, in a long DNA template, the DNA becomes bound with each other and forms the secondary structure or hairpin structure.

 Betaine, N,N,N-trimethylglycine is a minor PCR additive that prevents the secondary structure formation especially, into the high GC rich region.
 It increases the yield in the high GC rich PCR reaction.